The Lower Des Moines River watershed is located in southwestern Minnesota. It covers approximately 703,000 acres.

 Strategy development for restoration and protection

-A TMDL was approved in December 2008 that addressed bacteria, turbidity, pH, and excess nutrients.
+A TMDL was approved in Dec.
+2008 that addressed bacteria, turbidity, pH, and excess nutrients.
 An implementation plan for this TMDL was approved in September 2009.
-Since the approval, several grants have been received by local entities.
+Since the approval, several grants have been received by local entities to improve water quality in the watershed.